 How much marijuana can patients possess?

-limited once state licensed dispensaries open up.
+Some Patients with valid cards may cultivate up to twelve (12) marijuana plants irrespective of the plant’s maturity or gender.
+However, the right to grow will be limited once state licensed dispensaries open up.
 Patients may also possess up to two ounces of usable marijuana or an equivalent amount of edibles or extracts as determined by the Nevada Division of Health.